 Clingmans Dome

-There's nothing like the view of the Smoky Mountains from 6,643 feet in the air!
-Journey to the top of Clingmans Dome to take advantage of this astonishing perspective.
+There’s nothing like the view of the Smoky Mountains from 6,643 feet in the air!
+One of the most thrilling things to do outside of Pigeon Forge is to journey to the top of Clingmans Dome to take advantage of this astonishing perspective.
 If you catch it on a clear day, expect a viewing distance of around 100 miles.
 However, it may only be 20 miles depending on the day.

 Pro Tip: The trail to the top is very steep.
 So, you'll need to leave pets, bikes, and wheelchairs behind, as they are not permitted.